xbze3/financegy-api/README.md

 - **ReDoc:** `/redoc`
 - **OpenAPI Specification:** `/v1/openapi.json`

 These docs are auto-generated and always stay in sync with the codebase.
+Check them out for route descriptions and requirements.

 ---